borisyurkevich/borisy.net/_posts/2017-02-06-backing-up-ibooks-drm-and-region-switching.md

 ## Update on Publishing.

-Just about an hour ago Dimsumthinking [wrote a blog post](http://dimsumthinking.com/Blog/2017/02/07-IWishAppleLovedBooks.html) about iBooks Author and how Apple abandoned its development.
-That's also sad to hear knowing how much worse Amazon tools are.
-This is massive opportunity for Apple.
+Just about an hour ago Dimsumthinking [wrote excellent blog post](http://dimsumthinking.com/Blog/2017/02/07-IWishAppleLovedBooks.html) about iBooks Author and how Apple abandoned its development.
+I am mostly agree[^2] with the post and I hope Apple will continue investing into iBooks Author especially knowing how much worse Amazon tools are.
+This is missed opportunity for Apple to capture more creative publishers.

-However I don't agree with all statements in the post.
-I appreciate iBooks Store strong privacy and the fact that publishers can't get their hands on my email address.

 [^1]: The same is true for movies, TV shows and music.
+[^2]: Dimsumthinking mentioned that he is appreciating ability to email his customers who acquired book through Gum Road.
+I do understand benefits but as consumer I also value the fact that iBooks Store doesn't disclose my email address.